Here’s What Donald Trump Promised To Accomplish On His First Day As President

 Twenty-four hours into his first 100 days as president, Trump also promised to cancel every unconstitutional executive action signed by Barack Obama, cancel funds to Sanctuary Cities, initiate the removal of 2 million criminal illegal aliens, and suspend immigration from terror-prone regions around the world.

-Breaking a contract with the American voter sounds like a cardinal sin for a business man occupying the White House — but will his supporters care?
+Breaking a contract with the American voter sounds like a cardinal sin for a business man occupying the White House, but will his supporters care?
 Trump has a lot on his plate already, and breaking a contract with 63 million people is not a great legacy to start on his first day.